SpartnerNL/laravel-excel-docs/nova/1.0/exports/README.md

 ## :rocket: 5 minutes quick start

 :bulb: Require this package in the `composer.json` of your Laravel project.
-This will download the package and Laravel-Excel.
+This will download the package and Laravel Excel.

 ```
 composer require maatwebsite/laravel-nova-excel